 - Add your item description (you don’t have to start from scratch, look at existing descriptions on eBay and other sites that sell the item).

 - Name your price by using the other items to figure out what to charge.
 These items are your competition.
 You can decide to price your item the same or a little lower.
 Unless there’s something better about your item, it would be difficult to get a higher price.

-My son sold about 6 items for a total of about $105 and after fees he made approximately $95.
-I would say it took about 4 hours in total and everyhing was sold within 2-3 weeks.
+My son sold about 6 items for a total of about $105 and after fees, he made approximately $95.
+I would say it took about 4 hours in total and everything was sold within 2-3 weeks.

 That’s more than $20 an hour plus he learned a lot through the process and decluttered the house.
 I call that a win/win/win!

 Do you have an aspiring girlpreneur in your life?
 Bright Girls is here to develop the skills she needs in a fun and engaging way.
-Get our book today!
+Free shipping & bulk discounts, Get our book today!